 A new Assassin, a new setting, and a whole new way to play.
 Assassin’s Creed Unity is the next generation of Assassin’s Creed, redefining the series for new-gen consoles and PC.
 After seeing the game in action at the E3 2014 press conferences (if you missed those, check the UbiBlog for all the videos), you’re probably hungry for more info on Unity.
-We pulled back the hood to get a quick look at what’s in store for gamers when Assassin’s Creed Unity releases on October 28 – but keep in mind that this is just a small taste of what’s to come.
+We pulled back the hood to get a quick look at what’s in store for gamers when they play Assassin’s Creed Unity – but keep in mind that this is just a small taste of what’s in the game.
 Here are the 10 essential things you need to know right now.

 1. Everything Is New

 Assassin’s Creed Unity isn’t just an iteration on the previous Assassin’s Creed.
 This game has been rebuilt from the ground up specifically for the next-generation of consoles and the latest PCs.
 “Because of these new-gen consoles, this is the first time that we can fundamentally change a lot of the core mechanics and a lot of the stuff under the hood in terms of engine, game mechanics and actual game structure,” says Creative Director Alex Amancio.
 “So this is what Unity is.
 It’s not a reboot.
 It is a reinvention of Assassin’s Creed for this next generation.”

 2. Including the Parkour…

 One of the biggest changes: the ability to navigate down a building.
 Previously, you’d climb up a building, race across the rooftops, then find a convenient haystack for a leap of faith, landing safely on the ground below.
 “We wanted to avoid having haystacks all over the place and doing that special move all the time,” says Senior Producer Vincent Pontbriand.
 “Controlled descent is more exciting.
 It also allows you to do things that are different each time.
 This also adds to the sense of joy of being free and doing whatever you want.”